SWLAW Blog | Future Students

 Prospective Students often doubt that obtaining a J.D. in two years is feasible.
 It is absolutely possible.
 Let me walk you through it.

 Still too fast?
 Not to worry.
 SCALE offers a 2.5-year option for the same price.
-You take fewer units during each period of your second year while benefiting from additional academic support courses.
+You take fewer units during the second year and complete your degree in the fall semester of your third year while benefiting from additional academic support courses.
 You would start your J.D. program mid-June and then take classes in an extra fall session and graduate in December.

 Click here for additional information on all things SCALE (be sure to watch the videos in the sidebar).